-Sites which fail to meet all of these criteria must be hosted outside the txstate.edu domain.
+Sites that fail to meet all of these criteria must be hosted outside the txstate.edu domain.

 01.05 Information Technology is responsible for implementing this policy and will work with individual resource owners to ensure the assignment of URLs that are both effective labels for the referenced resources and consistent with the provisions in this policy.
-The special assistant to the vice president for Information Technology or designee will review and authorize each new third level domain prior to its activation in the Texas State domain name service.
+The information security officer for Information Technology, or designee, will review and authorize each new third level domain prior to its activation in the Texas State domain name service.
 Resource owners may not publish a new third level domain in any form or media without such authorization.
 Resource owners may appeal denied URL requests to the vice president for Information Technology, whose decision is final.

-Domain Name System (DNS): The Internet’s address resolution system.
-The DNS makes it possible to locate computers on the Internet by textual name, rather than by the harder to remember strings of numbers that form an Internet Protocol (IP) address.
-The DNS system consists of a network of specialized servers that resolve (translate) textual domain names into their corresponding numeric IP addresses.
+02.01 Domain Name System (DNS) – the Internet’s address resolution system.
+The DNS makes it possible to locate computers on the Internet by textual name, rather than by the harder-to-remember strings of numbers that form an Internet Protocol (IP) address.
+The DNS consists of a network of specialized servers that resolve (translate) textual domain names into their corresponding numeric IP addresses.

-IP Address: Internet Protocol Address.
-Under Internet Protocol version 4 (IPv4), a string of four numbers separated by periods (such as 188.8.131.524) used to represent a computer on the Internet.
+02.02 IP Address – Internet Protocol address.
+Under Internet Protocol version 4 (IPv4), a string of four numbers separated by periods (such as 220.127.116.114) used to represent a computer on the Internet.
 The format of the address is specified by the Internet Protocol in RFC 791.
-Most people use domain names instead, and the resolution between domain names and IP addresses is handled by the Domain Name System.
-[NB: The last unallocated Internet addresses available under IPv4 were assigned in February 2011.
-A global initiative is now underway to transition all Internet-accessible resources to IPv6, as defined in RFC 2460 – Internet Protocol, Version 6 (IPv6) Specification.
-IPv6 provides a far larger pool of available addresses than IPv4.]
+Most people use domain names instead, and the resolution between domain names and IP addresses is handled by the DNS.

-Resource Owner: An organizational unit or individual constituent of Texas State that has established or wishes to establish a website or network service denoted by a Texas State URL or domain name.
+02.04 Resource Owner – an organizational unit or individual constituent of Texas State that has established or wishes to establish a website or network service denoted by a Texas State URL or domain name.

-Uniform Resource Locator (URL): An identifier that specifies the Internet location of an existing resource or service and the mechanism for accessing it.
+02.05 Uniform Resource Locator (URL) – an identifier that specifies the Internet location of an existing resource or service and the mechanism for accessing it.
 The syntax is:

 aaa://bbb.ccc.ddd/eee as in the example http://library.txstate.edu/my-library, where: